cozy-labs/cozy-desktop/doc/usage/build.md

-# Build Cozy Drive for the GNU/Linux
+# Build Twake Desktop for GNU/Linux

 **If your distribution is supported, it is much  easier to use our provided `.AppImage` file**